-22VAC40-191-50.
-Explaining requirements for satisfactory background checks.
+22VAC40-191-50 Explaining requirements for satisfactory background checks

-- 5. The facility, department, or registering or approving authority may require a new background check relevant to this suspicion if there is reason to suspect that a person who has submitted acceptable background checks, as required by this regulation, has an offense in Virginia or elsewhere. - 6.
-When the facility, department, or registering or approving authority chooses to require a new background check: - a.
-The facility, department, or registering or approving authority may allow the person to continue the same relationship with the child welfare agency until the child care provider or licensing, registering, or approval authority receives the new Virginia background check information or equivalent documentation from another state; or - b.
-If there is reason to suspect that a person has an offense, the facility, department, or registering or approving authority may require that the person not be alone with children, even if the documentation is not Virginia background check information or equivalent information from another state. - C. Waivers of some criminal convictions are possible.
+- 2. Unless there is a criminal conviction or a founded complaint of child abuse and neglect during that period, a background check remains valid at a facility if no more than 12 consecutive months have passed from when a person: - a.
+Began a leave of absence from that facility; - b.
+Was terminated from employment at that facility; or - c.
+Was transferred to a center owned and operated by the same employer or entity. - 3.
+The facility, department, or approving authority may require a new background check relevant to this suspicion if there is reason to suspect that a person who has submitted acceptable background checks, as required by this regulation, has an offense in Virginia or elsewhere. - 4.
+When the facility, department, or approving authority chooses to require a new background check: - a.
+The facility, department, or approving authority may allow the person to continue the same relationship with the child welfare agency until the licensing or approval authority receives the new Virginia background check information or equivalent documentation from another state; or - b.
+If there is reason to suspect that a person has an offense, the facility, department, or approving authority may require that the person not be alone with children, even if the documentation is not Virginia background check information or equivalent information from another state. - C. Waivers of some criminal convictions are possible.
 Refer to 22VAC40-191-90 through 22VAC40-191-130 for an explanation of the waiver.

-22VAC40-191-60.
-Explaining consequences of unsatisfactory background checks results.
+22VAC40-191-60 Explaining consequences of disqualifying background checks results

-- A. Applicants are denied licensure, registration or approval when there are unsatisfactory background checks results for: - 1.
-Applicants as a child welfare agency; - 2.
-Agents at the time of application who are or will be involved in the day-to-day operations of the child welfare agency or who are or will be alone with, in control of, or supervising one or more of the children; - Any other adult, or any child aged 14 or older, living in the home of an applicant for licensure or registration as a family day home with an unsatisfactory central registry finding; - 4.
-Any other adult, or any child aged 14 or older, living in a foster home, or in the home of adoptive parents, until the adoption is final with an unsatisfactory central registry finding; - 5.
-Prospective foster or adoptive parents approved by child-placing agencies; and
+- A. Applicants are denied licensure or approval when there are disqualifying background checks results for: - 1.
+Applicants as a child welfare agency; - Agents at the time of application who are or will be involved in the day-to-day operations of the child welfare agency or who are or will be alone with, in control of, or supervising one or more of the children;

-22VAC40-191-60.
-Explaining consequences of unsatisfactory background checks results.
+22VAC40-191-60 Explaining consequences of disqualifying background checks results